charliecalvert/CloudNotes/Tips/ElvenLinks.md

 # Overview

-Here are some tips on finding important information.
+Here are some tips on finding important information for our class.

 ## References